CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.3 Clearance of far-reaching security incidents.txt

 The following specific threats and vulnerabilities are of particular importance in the area of ​​remediation of far-reaching security incidents:

 ### 2 1 Incomplete cleanup
 APT attackers usually want to permanently infiltrate an information network.
 They have the resources they need and are able to launch long-term offensive campaigns.
 For this they use tools and methods that are attuned to an attack target.
 Even if an APT incident is detected, it can not be assumed that all access routes were found, all malware infections and communication channels were eliminated, and all backdoors were removed.
 However, with an incomplete cleanup, it is highly probable that an attacker would later, e.g. B. after a long period of rest, accesses the IT systems again and expanded its access again.
 He can, for example, by placing backdoors not only in operating systems and application software, but also manipulating hardware-related components, such as firmware.
 Such modifications are very difficult to identify, and the knowledge needed to extract and analyze them is poorly understood.
 Try the responsible z.
-For example, to clean up the IT components by overwriting or updating the firmware, it can still happen that the attacker has also modified the update routines and thus re-enters the system in this way.
+For example, to clean up the IT components by overwriting or updating the firmware, it can still happen that the attacker also modified the update routines and thus re-enters the system in this way.

 ### 2 2 Destruction of tracks

-After an APT incident, IT systems are often reinstalled or completely decommissioned.
+After an APT incident, IT systems are often reinstalled or completely retired.
 However, if no forensic copy was previously made by the IT systems, traces could be destroyed that would be necessary for further investigation of the incident or even for legal proceedings.

 ### 2 3 Early warning of the attacker